Selenium

 Selenium is a tool for browser automation.
 You can programmatically control what a web browser does.

-It is often used for testing, but is also useful for other applications.
+It is often used for testing, but it has many other uses, like page scraping.

 Installation